Meet00732/Startup-Success-Classification/README.md

-1. Data Understanding and Preparation: Here, we may execute data cleaning, merging, exploration, removing/fixing missing values, feature engineering, checking for duplicates, etc.
+1. Data Understanding and Preparation: Here, we may execute data cleaning, merging, exploration, removing/fixing missing values, checking for duplicates, etc.
 2. Modelling: Using accessible and significant features discovered via data exploration, we will apply classification models to forecast the performance for startups (column: status